jetpax/webrepl/webrepl_cb_rfc.md

 - Limited extensibility
 - Complex state machine for clients

-WebREPL Binary Protocol (WBP) is based on the principle that WebREPL is used almost exclusively with a web browser client, which is capable of providing a rich UI.
-To do this, client may want to exchange data efficiently with the server 'out of band', for example update the UI, or to provide extended functionality using MicroPython as an API.
+WebREPL is typically used with web browser clients, which can support a more advanced user interface than simple terminal emulation.
+The standard WebREPL protocol provides reliable REPL access and file transfer through text-based streams.
+However, browser-based clients often need additional capabilities — such as real-time progress information, separate status updates, or structured data exchange — that are difficult to implement efficiently within a single text stream.
+The WebREPL Binary Protocol (WBP) introduces a lightweight out-of-band channel for these cases.
+It allows the client and server to exchange binary or structured data alongside the main REPL stream, without interfering with normal operation.
+Examples include reporting file transfer progress, sending custom notifications, or using MicroPython functions as a structured API.

 WBP adds several features to address these legacy protocol issues:
 1. **Channelized**: Messages are multiplexed across 255 independent channels